-ROLLOUT DELAYED: HMRC has confirmed that it has delayed the rollout of the construction sector VAT Reverse Charge until 1 October 2020.
+ROLLOUT DELAYED: HMRC has confirmed that it has again delayed the rollout of the construction sector VAT Reverse Charge again, until 1 March 2021.
 We understand at this point that the format will remain the same and have included our overview and commentary below.

 What is changing?

 From 1 March 2021, new ‘reverse charge VAT accounting’ rules will apply to all qualifying supplies made on or after that date.
 This will mean that:

 - Suppliers of goods or services will no longer be involved in the payment of VAT to HMRC.
 The liability for VAT payment will now be with the VAT registered customer.

 - The customer must declare the VAT due as output tax on their own VAT return and reclaim it subject to normal rules via the reverse charge mechanism (though supplies to the final customer are excluded, see further exclusions below).